The paradox of the compositionality of natural language: a neural machine translation case study: Discussion

-In conclusion, with this work we contribute to the question of how compositional models trained on \emph{natural} data are, and we argue that MT is a suitable and relevant testing ground to ask this question.
+\paragraph{Conclusion} In conclusion, with this work, we contribute to the question of how compositional models trained on \emph{natural} data are, and we argue that MT is a suitable and relevant testing ground to ask this question.
 Focusing on the balance between \emph{local} and \emph{global} forms of compositionality, we formulate three different compositionality tests and discuss the issues and considerations that come up when considering compositionality in the context of natural data.
-Our tests indicate a lack of local processing for most of our models, stressing the need for new evaluation measures that capture the level of compositionality beyond mere consistency.
+Our tests indicate that models show both local and global processing, but not necessarily for the right samples.
+Furthermore, they underscore the difficulty of separating helpful and harmful types of non-compositionality, stressing the need to rethink the evaluation of compositionality using natural language, where composing meaning is not as straightforward as doing the math.